- BURN DAY INFO LINE: (530) 621-5897

 - BURN DAY STATUS - El Dorado Air Quality Management District

 During certain times of the year and in certain parts of the state, residential landscape debris burning of dead vegetation is allowed.
-However, homeowners should always check with their local fire station or CAL FIRE station, as well as local air quality management agency before burning.
+However, homeowners should always call (530) 621-5897 before burning.
 Burn permits may be required and during the dry months, CAL FIRE will suspend burning altogether.